Tolu-e-Islam (organisation)

-Tolu-e-Islam (Resurgence of Islam), also known as Bazm-e-Tolu-e-Islam, is an organization which focuses on understanding the Quran via logic, empiricism, and the appropriate application of the rules of Classical Arabic.
+Tolu-e-Islam (Resurgence of Islam), also known as Bazm-e-Tolu-e-Islam, is an organisation which focuses on understanding the Quran via logic, empiricism, and the appropriate application of the rules of Classical Arabic.
 The words Tolu-e-Islam, meaning "dawn" or "resurgence" of Islam, were taken from "Tulu'i Islam", the title of a poem by the philosopher and poet Muhammad Iqbal.

 History and philosophy

 The movement was initiated by Muhammad Iqbal, and later spearheaded by Ghulam Ahmed Pervez.

-In his writings and speeches, Ghulam Ahmed Pervez, who succeeded Iqbal as Tolu-e-Islam's lead scholar, has deductively analyzed Quranic verses with little or no emphasis on hadith.
+In his writings and speeches, Ghulam Ahmed Pervez, who succeeded Iqbal as Tolu-e-Islam's lead scholar, has deductively analysed Quranic verses with little or no emphasis on hadith.
 He also provided a new commentary on the Quran based on a re-translation of key verses, based on applying proper rules of classical Arabic and its conventions, which have been overlooked by the mainstream sects.
 As well as releasing a Quranic Dictionary (Lughat-ul-Quran) which translated many of the key words used in the Quran.
-Ghulam Ahmed Pervez did not reject all hadiths; however, he only accepted hadiths which "are in accordance with the Quran or do not stain the character of the Prophet or his companions".
-The organization publishes and distributes books, pamphlets, and recordings of Pervez's teachings.
+Ghulam Ahmed Pervez did not reject all hadiths; however, he only accepted hadiths which "are in accordance with the Quran or do not stain the character of the Prophet or his companions."
+The organisation publishes and distributes books, pamphlets, and recordings of Pervez's teachings.